International Journal of Applied Dental Sciences

 How to cite this article:

-Shabir Ahmad Bhat and Ravinder Kumar Bhagat.
+Shabir Ahmad Bhat, Ravinder Kumar Bhagat.
 Evaluation of antibacterial efficiency of different pulp capping materials method against E. faecalis and S. mutans: An in vitro study.
-International Journal of Applied Dental Sciences.
-2019; 5(3): 13-15.
+Int J Appl Dent Sci 2019;5(3):13-15.